wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 # Intro

 Stemming from my interest in Assembly Language, I was in search of a practical example to start exploring this subterranean wilderland.
 I thought I'd write a simple ASM application to compute Fibonacci to a given number of iterations.

-I defined some criteria and restrictions for this little project and came to the following:
+I had a think about some criteria and restrictions for this little project and came up with the following:

 - It must take a value from the command line for the number of iterations
 - It must not use the glibc standard library
-- It must print the final output on the screen
+- It must print the final value in the sequence to the screen

-Other criteria that may also be considered are:

-- Input validation
-- Error Checking
-- Calculating for very large numbers
-- Equation Optimisation
-- Using extended maths operations
+The command line was decided to be used for the number of iterations as it is easily accessible for beginners and had less overhead in setting up.
+The glibc library was decided to be excluded as I wanted to get down to the nuts and bolts of printing and manipulating strings.
+The requirement to only print the final value in the sequence was more to keep the logic of the application simple enough to express the features of assembly without unnecessarily complicating things.

 ## Following along at home